gooZXSean/ip/docs/AI.md

+// Used ChatGPT to:

-// Used ChatGPT to add light / dark mode to UI
+// 1.
+Add light / dark mode to UI

+// 2.
+Change text input area to scale with window size